miku8miku/some-stars/README.md

 *   [alpemreacar/FedDyn](https://github.com/alpemreacar/FedDyn) -

 *   [abi/screenshot-to-code](https://github.com/abi/screenshot-to-code) - Drop in a screenshot and convert it to clean code (HTML/Tailwind/React/Vue)

-*   [danielmiessler/fabric](https://github.com/danielmiessler/fabric) - fabric is an open-source framework for augmenting humans using AI.
-It provides a modular framework for solving specific problems using a crowdsourced set of AI prompts that can be used anywhere.

 *   [ahmedcs/REFL](https://github.com/ahmedcs/REFL) - Resource Efficient Federated Learning